gyadam/self-driving-system-integration/README.md

   return temp
 ```

-The waypoint-updater was implemented by Adam Gyarmati and Kevin Hubert.
+The Waypoint Updater was implemented by Adam Gyarmati and Kevin Hubert.

 ### 4.)
 Drive-By-Wire